jlouros/StashApiCSharp/test/Atlassian.Stash.IntegrationTests/README.md

  * Add user 'TestUser' to group 'TestGroup'
  * Create new project named 'test'
  * In 'test' project, create a repository named 'TestRepository'
- * On the repository permission settings add 'TestGroup'
+ * On the repository permission settings add 'TestGroup' with "Write" permissions
- * create new local git repository
+ * create new local git repository {try to use a script after this point}
  * add a file the local repository called 'test.txt' (and enter some basic text)
  * create a new folder name "folder" and add a new file called 'test.txt' (and enter some basic text)
  * create a new folder name "my folder" and add a new file called 'my test.txt' (and enter some basic text)